AlexeyGorovoy/moxy_template/README.md

 # Dagger, Retrofit, RxJava, Moxy template project
 Template project to simplify and speed up basic project creation / setup routine.

-Originally based on [this project by @yassine-gharsallah](https://github.com/yassine-gharsallah/marvel), but with the addition on Moxy it has been changed tremendously and I decided to move it from forked project to a separate repository.
+Originally based on [this project by @yassine-gharsallah](https://github.com/yassine-gharsallah/marvel), but with the addition of Moxy it has changed tremendously and I decided to move it from forked project to a separate repository.

 Libraries included:
 - [Moxy](https://github.com/Arello-Mobile/Moxy)